 What it boils down to is this: Focus on asking questions rather than trying to make grand speeches.

-Questions like the ones she suggests in the second TikTok help your coworkers define their key issues.
+Questions like the ones she suggests in the her video help your coworkers define their key issues.
 Then, all you have to do is connect that to how a union can help them address those issues.